Grounded Text-to-Image Synthesis with Attention Refocusing: Method

 \subsection{Text-to-layout prediction}

-Generating an image from text requires solid text comprehension and reasoning capacity.
+Generating an image from text requires strong text comprehension and reasoning capacity.
 The limited power of text encoders could be another reason existing methods fail.
-However, once a text-to-image model is trained with a specific language model, it becomes non-trivial to upgrade the text encoder without additional (costly) training.
-Such schema could hinder the existing text-to-image models from benefiting from recent breakthroughs in large language models (LLMs).
-In light of this challenge, we explore directly using LLMs to generate intermediate visual presentations such as box layouts, segmentation maps, edges, etc.
+However, once a text-to-image model is trained with a specific language model, upgrading the text encoder without additional (costly) training becomes non-trivial.
+Such schema could hinder the existing text-to-image models from benefiting from recent large language models (LLMs) breakthroughs.
+Given this challenge, we explore directly using LLMs to generate intermediate visual presentations such as box layouts.

-We leverage GPT-4~\cite{openai2023gpt4}, the state-of-the-art large language model which exhibits the capability to understand the number and spatial compositions of objects in our experiments.
-Specifically, given the input text for image generation, we create a prompt to request GPT-4 to generate a corresponding coordinate box layout and predict the label of objects in each box.
-To further enhance the model's capacity for the task, we supplement our prompt with multiple examples, which also help the model output the desired form of bounding boxes and their corresponding labels.
-The process of generating the box layout given an textual prompt is shown in the ~\ref{fig:chatgpt}.
-The textual input is sent to GPT-4, which then returns box coordinates along with a corresponding label for each box.
-These box coordinates is visualized into layout.
+We exploit GPT-4~\cite{openai2023gpt4}, the state-of-the-art large language model that can understand the number and spatial compositions of objects in our experiments.
+Specifically, given the input text for image generation, we create a new prompt to request GPT-4 to generate box coordinates and the label of objects in each box.
+We outline the details of this in-context learning in the Appendix ~\Sref{sec:gpt-4}